sensu/sensu-docs/content/sensu-go/6.0/reference/filters.md

 `event.entity.system.platform_family`  | string  | The entity’s operating system family
 `event.entity.system.platform_version` | string  | The entity’s operating system version
 `event.entity.user`                    | string  | Sensu [RBAC][25] username used by the agent entity

+## Build event filter expressions with JavaScript execution functions

+**COMMERCIAL FEATURE**: Access built-in JavaScript event filter execution functions in the packaged Sensu Go distribution.
+For more information, see [Get started with commercial features][44].

+In addition to [Sensu query expressions][27], Sensu includes several built-in JavaScript functions for event filter execution:

+- `sensu.CheckDependencies`
+- `sensu.FetchEvent`
+- `sensu.CheckStatus`
+- `sensu.ListEvents`

+Use these functions to query your event stores for other events in the same namespace.

+For example, to handle only events for the `server01` entity *and* the `disk` check, use the `sensu.FetchEvent` function in your event filter expressions:

+{{< code javascript >}}
+"expressions": [
+  '(function () { var diskEvent = sensu.FetchEvent("router01", "disk"); if (diskEvent == nil) { return false; } return diskEvent.check.status == 0; })()'
+]
+{{< /code >}}

+### `sensu.CheckDependencies`

+The `sensu.CheckDependencies` function takes zero or more checks as arguments.
+It returns `true` if all the specified checks are passing or `false` if any of the specified checks are failing.

+If you do not specify any checks, the function always returns `true`.

+You can refer to the checks as strings:

+{{< code javascript >}}
+sensu.CheckDependencies("database", "disk")
+{{< /code >}}

+If you pass the check names as strings, Sensu assumes that the entites are the same as those in the events being filtered.

+You can also refer to the checks in objects that include both the entity and check name.
+For example:

+{{< code javascript >}}
+sensu.CheckDependencies({entity: "server01", check: "disk"}, {entity: "server01", check: "database"})
+{{< /code >}}

+In both cases, if no event matches the specified entities and checks, Sensu will raise an error.

+### `sensu.EventStatus`

+The `sensu.EventStatus` function takes zero or more checks as arguments.
+It returns an array of status codes for the events associated with the specified checks.

+If you do not specify any checks, the function always returns an empty array.

+You can refer to the checks as strings:

+{{< code javascript >}}
+sensu.EventStatus("database", "disk")
+{{< /code >}}

+If you pass the check names as strings, Sensu assumes that the entites are the same as those in the events being filtered.

+You can also refer to the checks in objects that include both the entity and check name.
+For example:

+{{< code javascript >}}
+sensu.EventStatus({entity: "server01", check: "disk"}, {entity: "server01", check: "database"})
+{{< /code >}}

+In both cases, if no event matches the specified entities and checks, Sensu will raise an error.

+### `sensu.FetchEvent`

+The `sensu.FetchEvent` function loads the Sensu events that correspond to the specified entity and check names.

+The format is `sensu.FetchEvent(entity, check)`.
+For example:

+{{< code javascript >}}
+sensu.FetchEvent("server01", "disk")
+{{< /code >}}

+You can only load events from the same namespace as the event being filtered.
+The returned object uses the same format as responses for the [events API][43].

+If an event does not exist for the specified entity and check names, Sensu will raise an error.

+### `sensu.ListEvents`

+The `sensu.ListEvents` function returns an array of all events in the same namespace as the event being filtered.

+{{% notice note %}}
+**NOTE**: If you have many events in the namespace, this function may require a substantial amount of time to return them.
+{{% /notice %}}

+For example:

+{{< code javascript >}}
+sensu.ListEvents()
+{{< /code >}}

+The events in the returned array use the same format as responses for the [events API][43].

 ## Event filter specification